Stado1/ArUco-COLMAP-point-cloud-scaling/README.md

 ## Scene description and data collection
 This project was made with markers of size 0.099x0.099 meter.
 It can also work with larger and smaller markers.
-In order for the COLMAP to make a good pointcloud there needs to be a lot of details in the environment.
+In order for the COLMAP to make a good point cloud there needs to be a lot of details in the environment.
 Make sure that the markers are clearly visible in multiple images.
 Not every marker has to be in every image, but make sure that each individual marker is clearly visible in at least 3 images.
 Also make sure to add some closeup images of each individual marker.
-The pointcloud of the ArUco markers needs to be very detailed in order for the scalefactor to be accurate.
+The point cloud of the ArUco markers needs to be very detailed in order for the scalefactor to be accurate.